-The Finance Department provides training every year to all bookkeepers.
+The Finance Department continues to provide training every year to all bookkeepers.
 These trainings are held two to four times yearly.
 Items listed in this finding are covered in these trainings.
-The Finance Department has employees that are assigned to monitoring and training bookkeepers in all proper procedures.
-We will continue to monitor and emphasize the importance of following all Internal Accounts procedures.
+The Finance Department has employees assigned to monitor and train bookkeepers on proper implementation of all policies and procedures.
+We will continue to monitor and emphasize the importance of following all Internal Accounts policies and procedures.